Sun Chronicle features economics scholar’s perspective on gender-specific impact of pandemic

 “Women still have primary responsibility for unpaid household work in the U.S., including care of children and other dependents, and this role remains at the heart of economic gender inequality.
 The pandemic is shining a bright light on long-standing economic inequalities and structural weaknesses.
 More U.S. women than men have lost jobs, left the labor force or cut back on hours of paid work during the pandemic.
 This is partly because women tend to work in sectors hit hardest by shutdowns.
 But it’s also because women have picked up the largest share of additional child care and other housework necessitated when schools went remote and much of the commercial economy shut down.

 “Not all mothers have been impacted in the same way.
-Racial, ethnic and class differences in women’s employment are dramatic.
+Racial, ethnic and income differences in women’s employment are dramatic.
 Black women and Latinas are more likely to be sole family breadwinners than white women, and, yet, they’ve lost more jobs than white women.
 Many women of color have jobs that cannot be done remotely, including the essential jobs in food service, health care and public transportation.
 A large share of the essential jobs held by women resembles housework traditionally assigned to moms.
 Labor markets do not value this work very highly.
 Caregiving occupations pay less than non-care-related occupations requiring similar levels of education and experience.

 “The U.S. labor market is not structured to support workers with family responsibilities.
 We lack the types of policies adopted elsewhere to support working parents, such as generous paid parental and family leave, publicly provided or subsidized child care and family allowances.
 Countries with more robust support for working parents also have higher shares of women in the paid labor force.”